dnschmitz/2021-ss-exponential-org-/coursework.md

 ---
 ### Definition
-* impact/output disproportionately large <span style="color:yellow">_at least 10 times larger_</span> compared to its peers because of new organizational techniques that leverage accelerating technologies
+* impact/output <span style="color:yellow">_at least 10 times larger_</span> compared to peers because of new organizational techniques that leverage accelerating technologies

-* grows faster, bigger and cheaper than competition because it has a Massive Transformative Purpose (MTP) and scales as quickly as tech does
+* grows faster, bigger and cheaper than competition because it has a  <span style="color:yellow">_Massive Transformative Purpose (MTP)_</span> and scales as quickly as tech does

 ---